deborah-adeyemo/FRESH-CART-ECOMMERCE-ANALYSIS-REPORT/README.md

 - **Category 3:Return on Ad Spend (ROAS)**
 - **Category 4:Campaign Frequency and Duration**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

 # Executive Summary

 ### Overview of Findings